 - Report any concerns you may have – as individual members of the University community, it is important for us to act immediately in suspected cases of abuse or other crimes, or in circumstances where you find yourself either a victim or a witness to questionable activity.
 To report questionable activities or seek emergency assistance, see the contacts below.

-- Safety related to your work or carrying out your U-M role is managed by the Department of Occupational Safety and Environmental Health (OSEH).
-(For more information, including Flint and Dearborn links, see the separate compliance resource page on OSEH).
+- Safety related to your work or carrying out your U-M role is managed by the Department of Environmental, Health & Safety (EHS).
+(For more information, including Flint and Dearborn links, see the separate compliance resource page on EHS).

 - Alcohol and drugs – U-M strives to maintain a campus community free of adverse effects from the misuse and abuse of alcohol and other drugs.
 U-M is required, by law, to have a policy on alcohol and drugs.
 The misuse and abuse of substances poses a host of potential medical, behavioral and social problems that can affect our community.

 - Working with minors – anyone at U-M who works with children should be aware of his or her responsibility to act immediately in suspected cases of abuse or other questionable activity surrounding children in the University’s care.
 The Michigan Child Protection Law requires certain child care professionals to report suspected child abuse and neglect to the Department of Human Services.
 Even those U-M employees who are not mandated reporters under the law should report any suspected abuse to the U-M Department of Public Safety, through the contacts below.
 Taking action might be difficult or uncomfortable or inconvenient; but the alternative – delaying action or taking no action – puts the welfare of others at risk.